 What is a Mum?

 I’m a Mum.
-I’m not the same Mum I was 26 years ago but I’m still a Mum.
-26 years ago I was a new Mum thinking whether or not I should return to my corporate career.
-Now I’m a Mum to two young adults and have a small business that is about to celebrate its 25th anniversary.
+I’m not the same Mum I was in 1991 but I’m still a Mum.
+In 1991 I was a new Mum thinking whether or not I should return to my corporate career.
+Now I’m a Mum to two young adults and have a small business that has been going for more than 25 years.

 The intervening years have seen my life and my business change.
-26 years ago I needed help with childcare in order to be able to work.
+In the early days I needed help with childcare in order to be able to work.
 By the time we’d paid the household bills and for childcare there wasn’t much left and any spare cash went on the children and family holidays.
 As the children become more independent I have more disposable cash and the ability to invest more in my business and the occasional indulgence.

 But I’m only one kind of Mum; others have different life experiences and different priorities.
 There are young Mums, and older Mums, single Mums and those who can easily call on family support, Mums with one child and Mums with a whole brood and everything in between.
 Some Mums stay at home, some have high-flying careers, some take ‘a little part time job’ and others run a business.
 Mums are not all the same so they are not one target market!